Helmut Lang (artist)

-Helmut Lang (born 10 March 1956) is an Austrian artist and former fashion designer and mentor who lives and works in New York and on Long Island.
+Helmut Lang (born Peter Scepka; 10 March 1956) is an Austrian artist and former fashion designer and mentor who lives and works in New York and on Long Island.

 Career

 In 1986, Lang showed his first Helmut Lang runway collection in Paris at Centre Georges Pompidou.
 His first Helmut men's collection debuted in 1987 and a decade later he moved his label from Vienna to New York.

 Lang used unconventional materials such as rubber, feathers and metallic fabrics and redefined the silhouette of the 1990s and early 2000s.
 He broke away from the runway show-as-spectacle in the height of the 1980s opulence and was the first to stream his collection online in 1998.

 Lang's brand was known for its utilitarian, minimalist aesthetic, as well as for his prestige range of denim.

-In 1999, Lang sold a 51% stake in his company to the Prada Group, with Prada running distribution and manufacturing and Lang controlling design and advertising.
+In 1999, Lang sold a 51% stake in his company to the Prada Group, with Prada handling distribution and manufacturing and Lang retaining control of design and advertising.
 Afterwards, Prada developed a line of Helmut Lang accessories such as shoes, belts and bags, and opened Helmut Lang stores in Hong Kong and Singapore.
 Sales under the Prada Group fell from $100 million in 1999 to $37 million in 2003.
-The brand's decision to cancel the licensing for an external company to manufacture and market its profitable range of Helmut Lang Jeans was cited as one of the reasons for its loss in revenue.
-In 2005 he left his label and retired from fashion.
-He has since been based in New York City and on Long Island as a practicing artist.
+The brand's decision to cancel the licensing agreement with an external company to manufacture and market its profitable range of Helmut Lang Jeans was cited as one of the reasons for its revenue loss.
+In 2005, he left his label and retired from fashion.
+He has since been based in New York City and on Long Island as a practising artist.
 In 2006, Prada sold the Helmut Lang brand to Link Theory Holdings.